pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

         ![alttext](./images/userguide/9.png "")

 13. If you've finished a task.
-Congradulations!
+Congratulations!
 Let's mark that task as finshed.

      * `fin-float 1`